 What You’ll Need:

 You can use a product made specifically for contouring, or try a foundation 2-3 shades darker than your skin tone.
-Soft matte brown eyeshadow can work just as well too!
+Matte cool toned, brown eyeshadow can work just as well too.
 If you’re a makeup beginner, I recommend starting out with a powder product vs cream.

 An angled brush works great for sculpting noses.
 Keep it small and firm so that you have more control over where your product ends up.